fabragaMS/ADPE2E/Lab/Lab2/Lab2.md

 Dataset |Role           | Description
 --------|---------------|----------------
 **MDWResources_NYCTaxiData_Binary**| Source |References MDWResources shared storage account container that contains source NYC Taxi data files.
-**MDWDataLake_NYCTaxiData_Binary**| Destination |References your MDWDataLake-*suffix* storage account.
+**SynapseDataLake_NYCTaxiData_Binary**| Destination |References your synapsedatalake-*suffix* storage account.
 It acts as the destination for the NYC Taxi data files copied from MDWResources_NYCTaxiData_Binary.
-**MDWResources_NYCTaxiLookup_CSV**| Source |References MDWResources shared storage account that contains a .csv file with all taxi location codes and names.
+**NYCDataSets_NYCTaxiLocationLookup**| Source |References [NYC].[TaxiLocationLookup] table on the NYCDataSets database.
+This table contains records with all taxi location codes and names.
-**MDWASQLDW_NYCTaxiLocationLookup**| Destination| References the destination table [NYC].[TaxiLocationLookup] in the Azure SQL Data Warehouse database MDWASQLDW and acts as destination of lookup data copied from MDWResources_NYCTaxiLookup_CSV.
+**SynapseDW_NYCTaxiLocationLookup**| Destination| References the destination table [NYC].[TaxiLocationLookup] in the Azure Synapse Analytics data warehouse SynapseDW and acts as destination of lookup data copied from NYCDataSets_NYCTaxiLookup.
-**MDWDataLake_NYCTaxiData_CSV**| Source | References your MDWDataLake-*suffix* storage account.
+**SynapseDataLake_NYCTaxiData_CSV**| Source | References the NYCTaxiData-Raw container in your SynapseDataLake-*suffix* storage account.
 It functions as a data source for the Mapping Data Flow.
-**MDWASQLDW_NYCTaxiDataSummary**| Destination | References the table [NYC].[TaxiDataSummary] in the Azure SQL Data Warehouse and acts as the destination for the summary data generated by your Mapping Data Flow.
+**SynapseDW_NYCTaxiDataSummary**| Destination | References the table [NYC].[TaxiDataSummary] in the Azure Synapse Analytics and acts as the destination for the summary data generated by your Mapping Data Flow.

 **IMPORTANT**|
 -------------|